pambrose/battlesnake-examples/README.md

 2) Follow the [Snake Execution](#snake-execution) instructions to run a snake.

-3) Use the URL displayed in the repl.it browser window as the snake URL.
+3) Use the URL displayed in the repl.it browser window as your snake URL.
 You can also visit the **/info** endpoint for more information.

 ### [Heroku](https://www.heroku.com)